 In Amsterdam, fish stands sell raw herring (‘haring’), a soused raw fish with a strong taste.
 Dutch raw herring is hugely popular in Amsterdam.
 In Holland, people have been eating raw herring for over 600 years.
 For foreigners, it might seem strange to eat a raw fish that has nothing to do with sushi.

 Here are the basics about Dutch raw herring in 8 questions:

 1. What is hering?

-Haring is herring, a small fish that is very popular among Dutch people.
+Herring is a small fish that is very popular among Dutch people.
 It is caught in the North Sea and the East Sea (near Denmark) from mid-May to mid-July.

 2. Do the Dutch eat raw fish?

 3. What does raw herring taste like?

 A good raw herring must have a soft texture with a nice bite.
 It tastes and smells fresh and salty.
 It must be big and have a high percentage of fat (over 15%).
 Dutch raw herring is famous for being a remedy for hangovers.

 4. What is ‘Hollandse Nieuwe’?

 The first ‘Hollandse Nieuwe’ arrives on the market in the beginning of June.
 The first barrel of herring is officially and joyfully auctioned in a feast.
 The raised money on the first auctioned herring goes to charity.

 6. Is raw herring traditional food in the Netherlands?